Hands-on React Native Tutorial for Beginners

 Install Expo in your local environment

 We will create a React Native application with the Expo framework.
-It is easier to design, develop, build, and deploy react-native applications with Expo.
+It is easier to design, develop, build, deploy react-native applications with Expo.
 So make sure you have Expo installed with the instructions below;

 Install command-line tools for Expo;